lgbt-foundation/whitepaper/whitepaper.md

 `INFOGRAPHIC SHOWING THE ECONOMIC POWER OF THE community IN COMPARISON TO OTHER COUNTRIES`

-In societies where equality has progressed, such as the United States, the disposable income and earning power of the LGBT community continues to grow.
+In societies where equality has progressed, such as the U.S., the disposable income and earning power of the LGBT community continues to grow.
 A 2014 study by the University of Washington’s Marieka Klawitter found that lesbians earn a premium of 9% more than heterosexual women<sup>int-8</sup>.
 A recent study by Vanderbilt University economists Christopher Carpenter and Samuel Eppink discovered that gay men who were employed full-time made on average 10% more than their straight male counterparts<sup>int-9</sup>.
 There is therefore the authors’ belief that tolerance and equality can generate economic growth, and that there is more economic potential that’s still untapped because of repression and discrimination.

 Many businesses are missing out on opportunities by not understanding and taking into account this spending power and properly addressing the needs and concerns of the community.
 More and more industries are only just starting to understand that the community can make up significant portion of their income, for example up to 10% in the travel industry.
-As Joint United Nations Programme on HIV and AIDS researcher Erik Lamontagne summed up succinctly, “In simple terms, the more homophobic you are, the more and more it will cost your economy.”<sup>int-5</sup> The “pink dollar” often looks like any other dollar to them, which is a mistake.
+As Joint United Nations Programme on HIV and AIDS researcher Erik Lamontagne summed up succinctly, “In simple terms, the more homophobic you are, the more and more it will cost your economy.”<sup>int-5</sup> To many, the “pink dollar” often looks like any other dollar to them, which is a mistake.
 Marketers routinely underestimate the strong loyalty of members of the community and how much it drives purchasing decisions due to a lack of data.
 While numerous studies have demonstrated that LGBT consumers show loyalty to specific brands that recognize and appeal to them directly, to date, economic activity has only been identifiable in specific sectors of the economy, such as fashion, entertainment, technology, travel, healthcare or financial services.
 In truth, a much greater pink economy exists and its scale and potential are yet to be fully revealed.

 > **It is therefore our mission to utilize blockchain technology with our LGBT Token in order to illustrate the power of the pink economy on a global scale and, by doing so, help the LGBT community tap into that power in order to advance its progressive goals.**

 #### Inequality And The Status Of The Global LGBT Community

 As outlined earlier in the introduction, there have been a number of positive developments for the LGBT community in recent years.
 Nevertheless, marginalized subgroups within the LGBT community are still struggling with a unilateral lack of acceptance, directly translating to poor economic status and trouble finding resources and help.
-Transgender members of the community face the highest amounts of discrimination, and recent studies have shown black transgender and gender non-conforming people face the most severe degree of discrimination and bigotry of all, certainly in the U.S. and arguably elsewhere.
+Transgender members of the community face the highest amounts of discrimination, and recent studies have shown that black transgender and gender non-conforming people face the most severe degree of discrimination and bigotry of all, certainly in the U.S. and arguably elsewhere.

 > **The growing acceptance of the LGBT community has not yet reached the most marginalized within the community**